-A separate admissions committee will review your application and determine your eligibility to enter the J.D. program.
-The admissions committee takes into consideration such factors as your TOEFL score, your LSAT score, and your grade point average in the classes that you take with J.D. students while in the LL.M. program.
-In addition, because performance in basic US law courses has been shown to be the best predictor of success in the JD program and Bar exam, the committee will take a close look at the character of the courses you take during your LLM year.
-It is strongly recommended that LLM students thinking about transferring into the JD program take at least one 1L class and/or one basic US law course such as BA, Administrative law, Constitutional Law, Commercial Law, Trust & Estates, US Income Tax Law, Evidence or Substantive Criminal Law during each semester of their LLM program.
+In addition, because performance in basic U.S. law courses has been shown to be the best predictor of success in the J.D. program and passage of a U.S. Bar exam, the committee will take a close look at the character of the courses taken during the LL.M. year.
+It is strongly recommended that LL.M. students thinking about applying to the J.D. program take at least one 1L class and/or one basic U.S. law course during each semester of their LL.M. program such as:

 Q: What is the advantage of a Joint J.D./LL.M. degree?
 A: Normally, in order to get both degrees a law student would have to earn a minimum of 24 credits for the LL.M. + 88 credits for the J.D. = 112 credits.
 However, the Joint LL.M./J.D. program provides that 6 credits from the LL.M. can be counted towards the J.D., and 6 credits from the J.D. can be counted towards the LL.M.
 In effect, this means that 12 credits are double counted towards the credit requirement for the combined degrees.
 As a result in order to earn both degrees under the joint degree program, students must earn only 100 credits.